-We will fast forward through years 0-29 and hope that you made just enough questionable decisions to put you on a good path in your later years. 🙂
+Fast forward through years 0-29; as we hope you made just enough questionable decisions to put you on a good path in your later years. 🙂

 Years 30-50 we are really in the thralls of our working lives.
 In some cases we are raising families, climbing ladders, buying homes and really trying to get our lives together.

 When we lose a spouse during this period of time, the retirement planning changes.
-The meaning, feeling of freedom and security begins to shift and makes us a little more uncertain how everything works or if we are coordinating everything properly.
+The meaning, feeling of freedom and security begins to shift and makes us a little more uncertain how everything works.
+It can make us unsure if we are coordinating everything properly.

 If we think about DeAnna (whose age I don’t know regrettably) as age 57 – she is in this retirement planning stage.
-Therefore, the loss of her spouse means that now she must coordinate not only her benefits but FERS Survivor benefits as well.
+With the loss of her spouse, that means she must now coordinate in addition to not only her benefits, but FERS Survivor benefits as well.

-Money is constantly in motion and the coordination of benefits between agencies is difficult for one person, yet alone one person who is also trying to navigate what it means to be the “FERS Survivor”.
+Money is constantly in motion and the coordination of benefits between agencies is difficult.
+It is difficult for one person to understand.
+Yet, DeAnna alone is trying to navigate that and what it means to be the “FERS Survivor”.

-So let’s dive into an example and see if we can help answer your question.
+So let’s dive into an example and see if we can help answer the question.

 Age 57 to 60 Retirement Income Timeline for FERS Survivor Benefits and Social Security Widow’s Benefits

-In our example, DeAnna is age 57 year, she is a FERS Employee and she is a widow to a former FERS Employee.
-DeAnna is receiving her spouses FERS Survivor Pension and is also eligible to receive her spouses FERS Supplement.
+In our example, DeAnna is age 57.
+She is a FERS Employee and is a widow to a former FERS Employee.
+Deanna is receiving her spouses FERS Survivor Pension but is also eligible to receive her spouses FERS Supplement.